Danielle Stobb (Summer 2017)

 Melody Hoffmann (Summer 2007)

-After receiving my B.A. and M.A. from the JMC department, I took two years off from graduate school.
-Thanks to the encouragement and help of my professors in JMC, I was accepted into the Ph.D. program at the University of Minnesota’s Department of Communication Studies and completed my doctorate in May 2013.
-The breadth of courses I took at UW-Milwaukee has given me a very unique perspective into a traditional Communications degree.
-My academic peers are also quite jealous of the professors I worked with in the JMC department; at the time I did not know I was working with such stars!
-Getting my Ph.D. at such a large university, I realized how much I missed the small size of UW-Milwaukee and the JMC department.
+After receiving my B.A. and M.A. from UWM, I took two years off from graduate school.
+Thanks to the encouragement and help of my professors at UWM, I was accepted into the Ph.D. program at the University of Minnesota’s Department of Communication Studies and completed my doctorate in May 2013.
+The breadth of courses I took at UW-Milwaukee has given me a unique perspective into a traditional Communications degree.
+Getting my Ph.D. at such a large university, I realized how much I missed the small size of UW-Milwaukee and the JAMS department.
 The personalized touch of coursework and advising is something hard to find at a large institution.
 And the guidance doesn’t end upon graduation.
 Ten years later, I am still being mentored by my MA advisor.
 The job I currently have, a mass communication instructor at Anoka-Ramsey Community College, is in large part due to my work at UWM.
 In the JAMS department, I TAed Media Writing for two years and with two degrees in mass communication, I was able to land a job that intersected with the larger communication studies department on campus.
 I also write for independent publications (bitch media, streets.mn), using the writing and critical thinking skills I gained from my journalism and media studies professors.
 Going to UWM and getting my MA in the JAMS Department was a solid life choice that I am so grateful for.

 Paul Wangsvick (Summer 2007)